tammyk7/auction-mvc/java/hydra-training-modules/Module_3_Determinism_and_single_threaded_performance/Module 3.md

 ## How to write deterministic code

-As a general rule, for our code to be deterministic we can think of it as deriving state only from the previous state and the command log, taking also into account that inputs to the model must arrive as commands and be journaled.
+As a general rule, for our code to be deterministic we can think of it as **deriving state only from the previous state and the command log**.
 Here are some guidelines we can follow to accomplish this:

 Avoid randomness:

 - Randomness introduces variability in our code which makes it impossible to predict the outputs that we expect, using random number generators or inconsistent time sources can lead to unpredictable outputs.
 A common example is using system time, Hydra Platform provides you with a TimeSource that you can use to determine the time safely.
 - Another common example is GUIDS, they are by definition non-deterministic.
 Often we use random numbers and GUIDs for transaction ids as they cannot be guessed in advance by users.
-Instead, use a deterministic random number generator and seed it with something taken from the Cluster log or snapshot.
 When there is a security consideration, and users must not be able to guess the ID in advance, the random number should be generated outside the cluster using a non-deterministic source of randomness and passed in as part of a message.
 This guarantees that when you replay the logic, you will see the same value.

 Consistent iteration through collections: